 Although it was late Phillip dressed himself fully again.
 Penelope put on only her robe and then resumed her vigil at the French doors.
 She put one hand against the panes of glass.
 Her shoulders were tense.

 "Phillip," she said, taking a deep breath, "there's something I want to talk to you about."

 "As you've already said," said Phillip.

-"Tomorrow I want you to turn out Jeremiah and the other house slaves, and hire back the old staff."
+"Tomorrow I want you to turn out Jeremiah and the other house slaves."

 Philip sighed.
 "We've discussed this, darling."

 "No we haven't.
 You just decided it on your own."